Ambulances called to 800 people suffering from hypothermia

 Mr Stachura said: "We know that hundreds of older people on low incomes are not heating their homes to comfortable levels, missing hot meals, or have been staying in cold homes alone for long periods of time.

-"There are no easy solutions this winter, but there have been payments from government to help with energy costs, with some more on the way, perhaps helping to give people some degree of confidence that they can use their heating more frequently."
+"There are no easy solutions this winter, but there have been payments from government to help with energy costs - perhaps helping to give people some confidence that they can use their heating more frequently."

 Two energy assistance payments totalling £650 have been made to more than eight million low-income households.